FEMALE PROMISE SEEKERS SERIES

 “Hannah: A Woman Seeking God’s Heart”

 Hannah was one of the two wives of a Jewish man named Elkanah.
 Peninnah was the name of His other wife and she had children.
-Hannah had no children because the Lord closed her womb; for that reason Peninnah would often provoked her.
+Hannah had no children because the Lord closed her womb; for that reason, Peninnah would often provoke her.
 Hannah was grieved in her spirit and she was embarrassed by the taunting from her rival.
 Her heart’s desire was to have children, but she could not conceive.

-Once a year the family traveled to Shiloh, because the Tabernacle of the Lord was located there.
+Once a year the family traveled to Shiloh because the Tabernacle of the Lord was located there.
 At the entrance of the Tabernacle, Hannah wept with bitterness in her soul, as she earnestly prayed to the Lord for a son.
 She was silently praying, so only her lips moved.

 Eli, the priest saw her and he assumed that she was drunk.
 But after Hannah explain the reason for her sorrow, Eli blessed her and asked God to grant her request.
 The Lord remembered Hannah and she became pregnant.
 She bore a son and named him Samuel.